Kermalis/PokemonBattleEngine/README.md

 * Better validation for Pokémon (programmatically deduce how the Pokémon was obtained, make MinLevel relevant)
 * HP Bars
 * Implement a better way to lock actions besides "PPokemon.LockedAction" (Consider "Follow Me" as well)
+* Damage, effectiveness and critical packets should include a list of hit Pokémon
+* Move substitute to "post damage effects" with items and abilities and remove effectiveness from DealDamage()

 ----
 # PokemonBattleEngine Uses: